AMWA-TV/bcp-002-02/docs/Overview.md

 Prior to the creation of this Best Current Practice, there was no common, established way of adding Distinguishing Information to NMOS Assets.
 Distinguishing Information is additional metadata to assist configuration engineer when browsing/importing/allocating Assets.

-This Best Current Practice specifies the use of four Tags defined in the [NMOS Parameter Registers][NPR] to provide Distinguishing Information.
+This Best Current Practice specifies the use of four Tags defined in the [NMOS Parameter Registers][NPR] to provide Distinguishing Information for Node and Device Resources in [IS-04][].

 > Note: This does not prohibit the Manufacturer from also adding 'user defined' Tags (typical usage might be Location, Frame Identifier, etc.).